Ack-Ninja/digitramp.org/content/posts/how-to-make-money-google-rewards.md

 ---
 author: ["Joy Doe"]
-title: "Sell Your Data to Google: How to Make Money with Google Opinion Rewards"
+title: "How to Make Money with Google Opinion Rewards"
-date: 2023-10-08
+date: 2023-10-17
-description: "Learn how to earn Google Play credit by participating in surveys through the Google Opinion Rewards app.
-This guide walks you through the steps to get started and maximize your earning potential."
+description: "A guide on how to earn Google Play credit by answering surveys through the Google Opinion Rewards app."
-summary: "Discover how to make money by selling your data to Google through the Google Opinion Rewards app.
-Follow these steps to earn Google Play credit by completing short surveys."
+summary: "Learn how to set up and use Google Opinion Rewards to earn Google Play credit by sharing your opinions through short surveys."
-tags: ["Google Opinion Rewards", "Passive Income", "Surveys", "Google Play Credit"]
+tags: ["Google Opinion Rewards", "earn money", "surveys", "Google Play"]
-categories: ["Income Opportunities", "Passive Income"]
+categories: ["Finance", "Side Hustles"]
 ShowToc: true
 TocOpen: true
 ---

-# Sell Your Data to Google: How to Make Money with Google Opinion Rewards
+# How to Make Money with Google Opinion Rewards

+> **Estimated Attention Time:** 10 minutes/month
+> **Estimated Income:** €0.10/month

+Google Opinion Rewards is a mobile app created by the Google Surveys team that allows you to earn Google Play credit by answering short surveys.
+In this guide, we will walk you through the process of getting started with Google Opinion Rewards and maximizing your earning potential.

 ## Why?

-Google Opinion Rewards offers a simple way to earn Google Play credit by participating in short surveys.
-This can be an easy and passive way to make a bit of extra money, especially if you frequently use Google Play services.
-By sharing your opinions, you can accumulate credit to spend on apps, games, movies, books, and more.
+Google Opinion Rewards offers a simple and straightforward way to earn a bit of extra credit for the Google Play Store.
+While the earnings might not be substantial, it’s a hassle-free method to get some value out of your opinions, which you can use to purchase apps, games, movies, books, or other digital content.

 ## How?